mstejner/j0j0r/README.md

 <!-- badges: end -->

-The goal of `j0j0r` is to calculate the unscreened current correlation tensor of the plasma fluctuation model of [Bindslev 1996, Journal of Atmospheric and Terrestial Physics, **58**, 983](https://www.sciencedirect.com/science/article/pii/0021916995001298).
+`j0j0r` is is an R-package built to calculate the unscreened current correlation tensor of the plasma fluctuation model of [Bindslev 1996, Journal of Atmospheric and Terrestial Physics, **58**, 983](https://www.sciencedirect.com/science/article/pii/0021916995001298).

 The code is meant to be distribution-agnostic, i.e. it should be able to